mvitgpt/Mental-Arithmetic-Quiz/README.md

   I would like to acknowledge the following people who helped me along the way in completing my first milestone project:

-  + My family, for their uderstanding.
+  + My family, for their uderstanding and support both morally and mentally.

   + The slack community, for always being there.

   + [MiaRasmussen_5P](https://github.com/MiaRasmussen05), for her great support and time and for mixing the gradient colors.

   + Tutor - George-Alexandru Ciobanu, for the time spent in guiding and explaing the steps to figuring things out .

   + My Code Institute mentor jubril_mentor, for helping me understand how to think logically before writing codes in programming.

   + [Okurut_5p](https://github.com/kedi1991/), for is advice and suggestions during this projects.